 Choosing a History Fair topic that you are passionate about is an important foundation for a successful project.
 Check out the topic selection worksheet to understand what makes a good topic.
 This History Fair Topics list is long, but it has a lot of great ideas for projects.
 Use the Encyclopedia of Chicago to learn more!
-The National History Day 2018 theme site will provide further resources about “Conflict and Compromise in History.”
+The National History Day 2019 theme essay provides further insights into “Triumph and Tragedy (in Chicago/Illinois History).”

 Do Your Research

 History Fair strengthens your research skills as you seek out historical sources.
 Learn more about how to find and use primary and secondary sources that are crucial to the process.
 Seek out libraries and archives to help you in your search.
 Use our resources to help you keep track of your sources, avoid plagiarism, and create a great annotated bibliography.
 To understand what types of information you need to be collecting use our Conflict and Compromise Guide for Research & Thesis.

 Now it is time to make sense of the evidence you gathered.
 Spend time analyzing your sources and discovering how they might answer your historical question.
 Your thesis statement is the answer you are trying to prove.
 Consider how the evidence relates to other sources and how you might use them to develop an argument.

 History Fair allows you to choose the way you present your findings to the world through five project categories.
 Click through to review the rules for the different types of projects: Documentary, Exhibit, Research Paper, Performance, and Website.